A major part of my investment strategy is dividend investing. I need to warn you though the approach is boring.

 Real Estate Investment Trusts (REITs) are companies that invest in real estate assets and distribute their income (primarily from rent) to shareholders, usually in the form of dividends, return of capital, and income.
 While it depends on the REIT, if the REIT distributes a portion of their income as return of capital, interest, capital gains or dividends, each portion will be taxed accordingly.
 Keeping REITs inside a TFSA or RRSP avoids this tax complication.

-Summary of Asset Allocation Preferences:
+In Summary – Asset Location Preferences:

-- Canadian REITs but primarily U.S. dividend paying stocks and U.S.-listed ETFs.
+RRSPs = U.S. dividend paying stocks and U.S.-listed ETFs.

 Want some help selecting which Canadian dividend paying stocks to own?
 Own the same stocks the big ETFs and mutual funds own in their top-10 or 20 holdings then index invest everything else for U.S. and international exposure.
 Investing can be that simple.